 The Language Subcommittee has been meeting nearly every month over the past year and has made excellent progress on the key objectives.
 The subcommittee focuses its efforts on improving and expanding linguistically appropriate services for persons served.
-In FY 2021/22, the Language subcommittee has continued its work to examine the designation and certification of bilingual staff.
+In FY 2022/23, the Language subcommittee has continued its work to examine the designation and certification of bilingual staff.
 DBH has worked closely with the Human Resources Department to expand the number of paid bilingual positions and develop strategies to help certify bilingual staff in a timely manner.
+It will be examining options to ensure some future peer positions are also bilingual allocations as well, as the Department will be seeking to update job descriptions for peer positions.